Benjamin-Dobell/Heimdall/OSX/README.txt

 Installing Heimdall from Source:

-    1. First make sure you have installed build-tools and pkgconfig.
+    1. First make sure you have installed XCode and pkgconfig.

+       NOTE: There are several different ways you can install pkgconfig, one option is to use Macports (http://www.macports.org/).

     2. Open a terminal and navigate to the directory where you extracted Heimdall.